 Top tips for your new patio

 If a garden patio is top of your priority list for your home, take some time to research the different options for your patio paving.
 There are all sorts of different materials, finishes and colours to choose from - and it’s important to ensure that your choice ties in well with the rest of your home and suits your practical requirements, as well.
-See our blog all about choosing the right flagstone for your needs here.
+See our blog, which is all about choosing the right flagstone for your needs, here.

 Take time to plan the layout properly, taking into account how you’re going to use the space and what sort of furniture you’ll need.
 Don’t forget to account for the negative space required too, so you have enough room between your furniture and the edges of the patio.